Boost Speed, Strength & Endurance By Running Stairs

 Why Stair Workouts Are One of the Most Effective Full-Body Exercises

-Running stairs or climbing stairs at a brisk pace increases your heart rate, burns calories, improves your cardiovascular fitness level, and strengthens most of the muscle groups in the lower body, including the glutes, quads, hamstrings, and calves, as well as your core muscles.
+Running or climbing stairs at a brisk pace elevates cardiovascular fitness, burns calories efficiently, and strengthens the primary muscle groups runners rely on most: glutes, quads, hamstrings, and calves, as well as the core muscles that support posture and stability.

 A person on a stair machine.